 Depth Assessment Committee: All students wanting to take the Depth Examination must form a DAC.
-The committee formation must be completed by the second week of the semester, at the latest, in which the student wishes to take the examination.
+The committee formation must be completed by the second week of the semester, or earlier, in which the student wishes to take the examination.
 Ideally, this should be completed one semester prior.
-The committee must consist of at least three CCSE graduate faculty members with workload within Research and Creative activity.
+The committee must consist of at least three CCSE graduate tenure-track or tenured faculty members with workload within Research and Creative activity.
 A student will need to work with the ACC and the Program Director to finalize the committee and submit the "Application for Depth Examination" form for approval.